department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert/alert-sign-in.md

 ### When to use Alert - Sign-in

 * **Static pages with entry points to online tools.** The sign-in alert appears on a static unauthenticated VA.gov page and serves as the entry point to the tool's authenticated experience.
 The Office of the Chief Technology Officer's content/information architecture/accessibility team (CAIA) team manages these pages in Drupal.
 Work with CAIA to add the alert to the correct page.
-Here's an example of a static page with a sign-in alert (note that alert is an older content variation): [Secure messaging page with sign-in alert](https://www.va.gov/health-care/secure-messaging/)
 * **Form intro pages.** The sign-in alert goes on the form intro page that the product team creates and manages.
 The URL for this page ends in /introduction.
-Here's example of a form intro page with a sign-in alert (note that alert is an older content variation): [Disability claim intro page with sign-in alert](https://www.va.gov/disability/file-disability-claim-form-21-526ez/introduction)
   **Exception:** If your form is only accessible after signing in (meaning there is no unauthenticated state of the intro page), the sign-in alert must appear on the static unauthenticated page that serves as the entry point.
 Currently, this only applies to 2 forms in the /my-health section: the 1010EZR and the order form for CPAP and hearing aid supplies.

 ### Placement